 Jobs Victoria Work and Learning Centre Ballarat

 Jobs Victoria Work and Learning Centres help jobseekers, especially those living in public housing, to find local training, work experience and jobs.
 The Ballarat Neighbourhood Centre offers this service.
 Support is free of charge.

 Learn Local Providers

 Learn Local Providers such as Ballarat Neighbourhood Centre, Wendouree Neighbourhood Centre, and Haddon Community Learning Centre offer free or low cost learning opportunities and activities.
 They are great places for building skills, confidence and community engagement.

 The School Leaver Employment Supports is an early intervention approach for those in their final year of school who are looking towards the future.
 It’s designed to support the transition from school to employment.
-Costs involved.
+Funded through NDIS.

 Volunteering can be a great way to build skills and confidence, and contribute to work experience on a resume.